Nonlinear-FOD/lab-client/docs/services/overview.md

-# Overview
+# Overview Services

-Read-only endpoints to inspect connected devices and locks and enumerate VISA resources.
-Session worker management (list/restart/shutdown) now lives in `LabSystemClient` alongside the maintenance endpoints (`/system/update`, `/client-docs/*`) so the overview client stays focused on visibility.
+Use these helpers to see what’s connected/locked and to manage your own session without touching the server directly. `LabOverviewClient` is read-only; `LabSystemClient` handles restarts and maintenance endpoints.

 - Client: `clients.lab_overview_client.LabOverviewClient`
 - Maintenance helper: `clients.lab_overview_client.LabSystemClient`